-While things like a vaccine or antibody testing are out of our control, it was helpful to get a sense of the kind of office policies our employees would welcome or expect.
-We understand that implementing these policies will not make employees instantly comfortable and worry-free.
-However, they can serve as a guide and a springboard for moving forward.
+While things like a vaccine or antibody testing are out of our control, it was helpful to gain a sense of the kind of office policies our employees would welcome or expect.
+We understand that implementing these policies will not make employees instantly comfortable and worry-free; however, they can serve as a guide and a springboard for moving forward.

 Where to go from here

-Considering how to return to the office when the coronavirus crisis winds down is an epically hard task, and as an HR leader, I feel a huge responsibility to put a plan in place for 1,300 people.
+Considering how to return to the office when the coronavirus crisis subsides is an epically hard task, and as an HR leader, I feel a huge responsibility to put a plan in place for 1,300 people.
 This survey may not be a set-in-stone road map, but it is, in its own way, a compass.
-We can use the results now, to get a better understanding of what support our employees need, and we can use them in the (hopefully) near-future, to strategize our return to the office.
+We can use the results now, to gain a better understanding of what support our employees need, and we can use them in the (hopefully) near-future, to strategise our return to the office.

-For instance, our survey results made it clear that we should keep an eye on overall anxiety, social isolation, and the potential for burnout.
-Fortunately, we already had a bunch of topical programming planned, since May is Mental Health Month.
+For instance, our survey results made it clear that we should keep an eye on overall anxiety, social isolation and the potential for burnout.
+Fortunately, we already had a lot of topical programming planned, since May is Mental Health Month.
 This includes discussions around parenting, caregiving during COVID-19, and perceptions of work performance and mental health.

 The coronavirus crisis has made it clear that it’s more important than ever to connect with employees and thoughtfully consider how they’ll do their best work.
-Asking “how are you feeling?” and “what would make you feel comfortable?” builds a relationship of trust, and SurveyMonkey allows you to do that at scale and get the feedback you need.
-There’s no playbook for dealing with this crisis or determining the best way to return to the office.
-But simply asking employees is a great place to start.
+Asking “how are you feeling?” and “what would make you feel comfortable?” builds a relationship of trust, and SurveyMonkey allows you to do that at scale and gain the feedback you need.
+There’s no playbook for dealing with this crisis or determining the best way to return to the office, but simply asking employees is a great place to start.